sijingzhangzsj0604/docs/docs/cloud/guides/security/acl.md

 ------------------

 You can also configure the denied Consumer list in the ACL plugin.
-In such a case, Consumers not on the list can access the Application usually.
+In such a case, Consumers not on the list can access the Service usually.

 ### Configuring Consumers Directly

-Let's update the ACL plugin on the `acl-app` Application.
+Let's update the ACL plugin on the `acl-app` Service.

-1. Enter the `acl-app` Application details page.
+1. Enter the `acl-app` Service details page.
 2. Edit the ACL plugin.
 3. Update the configuration, change the running mode to `Deny`, and fill out the `Denied Consumer` field.